 Continued Use of KX Modifier

 The proposed rule does not include any changes to the current process for submitting claims exceeding the $2,010 threshold for OT services and PT and SLP services combined.
 Additionally, the rule reiterates that for claims exceeding the secondary $3,000 targeted medical review (MR) thresholds, “not all…are subject to review as they once were.”
-In other words, as we explain here, “CMS will not subject claims over the $3,000 threshold to the targeted medical review process unless the provider falls into a small percentage of therapists who meet certain criteria (e.g., the provider has a high claims denial rate or demonstrates aberrant billing practices compared to peers).”
+In other words, as we explain in this blog post, “CMS will not subject claims over the $3,000 threshold to the targeted medical review process unless the provider falls into a small percentage of therapists who meet certain criteria (e.g., the provider has a high claims denial rate or demonstrates aberrant billing practices compared to peers).”

 Bear in mind that none of these changes are final.
 In fact, CMS is collecting commentary on this proposed rule until September 10, 2018, at which point it will begin drafting the final rule, which is set to be released in late 2018.
 To learn more, check out this CMS page.
 We’ll continue to provide updates as this process progresses.